Nonminimal infrared gravitational reheating in light of ACT observation: Introduction

 In this paper, we shall compare two different production mechanisms stated above.
 We analyze the contribution of both super- and sub-Hubble modes, which are produced during and after inflation in the process of reheating.
 Our analysis reveals that since reheating is a gradual process, a large number of super-horizon modes will enter the horizon during this process, resulting in a non-negligible contribution compared to the modes causally produced via Boltzmann dynamics from the inflaton decay.
 Indeed, in some regions of parameter space, we show that the energy density associated with the inflationary super-horizon modes of radiation field non-minimally coupled with gravity $\xi\chi^2R$ can supersede the contribution from their causal counterpart produced solely from the inflaton decay.

 The order of construction of this paper is as follows: In Section \ref{sec2}, we first introduce the non-perturbative framework of gravitational particle production in the presence of non-minimal gravity coupling.
 In Section \ref{sec3}, we study the non-perturbative dynamics of the \textit{infrared gravitational reheating}.
 In Section \ref{sec4}, we do a comparative study between the non-minimal coupling-induced perturbative gravitational reheating and the non-perturbative infrared reheating.
-In Section \ref{secalphaattractorACT}, considering our proposed reheating framework, we revisit $\alpha-$attractor model in light of the latest ACT, DESI observations, and identify the complete allowed parameter region.
-However, all the allowed regions are not consistent, and in Section \ref{secgw}, we indeed show that based on observational bounds on the tensor-to-scalar ratio and the isocurvature perturbation amplitude, there exists an upper limit on the coupling strength ($\xi_{\rm max}$).
+In Section \ref{secgw}, we show that based on observational bounds on the tensor-to-scalar ratio and the isocurvature perturbation amplitude, there exists an upper limit on the coupling strength ($\xi_{\rm max}$).
 In Section \ref{secgwsign}, considering the induced gravitational wave we further obtain a lower limit on the coupling strength($\xi_{\rm min}$) based on the $\Delta N_{\rm eff}$ bound for the primary gravitational wave(PGW).
 Finally we identify the region of $\xi$ vs $\alpha$ and $\xi$ vs $T_{\rm re}$ parameter spaces which are fully consistent with all the observational bounds and latest ACT results.
 Finally, Section \ref{secconclusion} concludes the paper by giving a brief outline of the main outcomes of this study.
 In Appendix \ref{appenproductionrate}, we detail the computation of the minimal and non-minimal perturbative production rates of the massless scalar fluctuation.
 In Appendix \ref{appenA}, we compute the expression of the isocurvature perturbation amplitude for massless fluctuations.
-In Appendix \ref{appencurvature}, we study the impact of the present massless scalar fluctuation on the curvature perturbation by computing the total curvature perturbation power spectrum, taking the inflaton fluctuation and the massless scalar fluctuation into account.
+In Appendix \ref{appenJorEin}, we do a comparative analysis between the Jordan and Einstein frame $\Tre$ vs $\xi$ predictions for different reheating EoS.